FIN11 Trading and Market Microstructure

 There are no formal prerequisites, but students will benefit from previous exposure to Microeconomics, Finance and Decision Analysis at a level equivalent to the first 4 semesters in the NHH Bachelor program.

 Requirements for course approval

 Attendance at guest lectures and active participation in discussions.

-A written assignement (maximum 2,500-3000 words) describing your experiences with class trading simulations.
-This assignement requires you to explain the trading setup, the main task, your expectations and approach as well as the lessons learned in the experiment.
+A written assignment (maximum 2,500-3000 words, assessed with pass/fail) describing your experiences with class trading games.
+This assignment requires you to explain the trading setup, the main task, your expectations and approach as well as the lessons learned in the experiment.
 You will have to reflect on and evaluate your behavior and explain why you did/did not succeed in solving the trading task in the simulation.
-Students should organize themselves in teams of 2 members for the purpose of this requirement.
-The assignement have to be written in English.
+Students should organize themselves in teams of up to 2 members for the purpose of this requirement.
+The assignment has to be written in English.

 Grading scale A - F

 The class will regularly meet for the interactive trading games.
 You will have to bring a laptop computer (1 for each team of 2 students) and install NHH's virtual desktop (student IT support will help you if required).
 Students are also recommended to experiment with the trading software on their personal computers outside class.